WistariaDing/SparkWithPython/README.md

 # SparkWithPython
-Here is some cases about Spark Python API, pyspark.
+Here are some cases about Spark Python API, pyspark.

 ### How to install Spark on Window 10?